When does the residency start?

 Incoming PGY1 residents not fully licensed prior to program start date, and who do not have confirmed examination dates prior to their program start date, must contact the PGY1 Residency Program Director PRIOR to the residency start date to create

 a written plan for licensure.
 Individuals who fail to meet the licensure deadlines will be evaluated by the RPD and the Residency Advisor Committee, as appropriate.
-Program extension will be considered, and residency training plans may be modified
+Program extension may be considered, and residency training plans may be modified

 to accommodate licensure delays, including but not limited to, adjustments to staffing, on-call and rotation schedules.
 Failure to pass a licensing exam after two attempts will be grounds for dismissal.
-If the resident is not licensed within 90 days
+If the resident is not licensed within 120 days after the program start date, the resident will be dismissed from the program.

 *program requirements are subject to change at the discretion of the residency program director and advisory committee.